Best Breakfasts in Edinburgh

 [Image credit: Blue Bear Facebook]

 Situated in Canonmills, the Blue Bear Café is open for breakfast all day.
-Its Big Bear Breakfast offers simple but tasty, satisfying food that will appeal to all palates.
-Choose from a selection of hot, savoury rolls; eggs benedict; French toast; omelettes; waffles, bagels and nice and easy toast and jam, washed down with a sweet cup of tea or coffee.
+Its Build Your Own Bear Breakfast offers customers the chance to add a variety of toppings to their eggs to appeal to all palates.
+Choose from a selection of hot, savoury rolls; eggs benedict; French toast; omelettes; waffles, bagels and nice and easy toast and jam, washed down with a warm cup of tea or coffee.
 A great breakfast spot for all the family in the North side of Edinburgh.

 [Image credit: The Huxley Facebook]